Peptide synthesis: Continuous flow solid-phase peptide synthesis

-The first article relating to continuous flow peptide synthesis was published in 1986, but due to technical limitations, it was not until the early 2010's when more academic groups started using continuous flow for the rapid synthesis of peptides.
-The advantages of continuous flow over traditional batch methods is the ability to heat reagents with good temperature control, allowing the speed of reaction kinetics while minimising side reactions. cycles times vary from 30 seconds, up to 6 minutes, depending on reaction conditions and excess of reagent.
+The first article relating to continuous flow peptide synthesis was published in 1986, but due to technical limitations, it was not until the early 2010s when more academic groups started using continuous flow for the rapid synthesis of peptides.
+The advantages of continuous flow over traditional batch methods are the ability to heat reagents with good temperature control, allowing the speed of reaction kinetics while minimizing side reactions. cycles times vary from 30 seconds, up to 6 minutes, depending on reaction conditions and excess of reagent.

 Thanks to inline analytics, such as UV/Vis spectroscopy and the use of Variable Bed Flow reactor (VBFR) that monitor the resin volume, on-resin aggregation can be identified and coupling efficiency can be evaluated.

 Synthesizing long peptides

 Stepwise elongation, in which consecutive amino acids are added one at a time, is ideal for small peptides containing between 2 and 40 (in rare instances, up to 50) amino acid residues.
 For the synthesis of longer polypeptide chains segment condensation is used, in which unprotected peptide segments are coupled.
 Although stepwise SPPS is often used to make longer peptide chains, the purity of long peptide chains made by stepwise SPPS is compromised by the accumulation of resin-bound byproducts formed at each step.
-Segment condensation by native chemical ligation is proeferred over stepwise elongation for synthesizing long peptide chains of defined chemical structure.
+Segment condensation by native chemical ligation is preferred over stepwise elongation for synthesizing long peptide chains of defined chemical structure.

 An important development for producing longer peptide chains is chemical ligation, in which unprotected peptide chains are condensed chemoselectively in aqueous solution by formation of a non-peptide bond.
 The most commonly used reaction is native chemical ligation in which a peptide thioester reacts with an N-terminal cysteine residue.

-Method for covalently linking recombinantly produced polypeptides in aqueous solution include split inteins, spontaneous isopeptide bond formation and sortase ligation.
+Methods for covalently linking recombinantly produced polypeptides in aqueous solution include split inteins, spontaneous isopeptide bond formation and sortase ligation.

 In order to optimize synthesis of long peptides, a method was developed in Medicon Valley for converting peptide sequences.
-The simple pre-sequence (e.g. Lysine (Lysn); Glutamic Acid (Glun); (LysGlu)n) that is incorporated at the C-terminus of the peptide to induce an alpha-helix-like structure.
+A simple pre-sequence (e.g. Lysine (Lysn); Glutamic Acid (Glun); (LysGlu)n) is incorporated at the C-terminus of the peptide to induce an alpha-helix-like structure.
 This can potentially increase biological half-life, improve peptide stability and inhibit enzymatic degradation without altering pharmacological activity or profile of action.